Taka-Hashimoto/mujoco_mpc/README.md

 ## Acknowledgments

+### Original Project
 The main effort required to make this repository publicly available was undertaken by [Taylor Howell](https://thowell.github.io/) and the Google DeepMind Robotics Simulation team.

+### This Fork
+This Ubuntu 24.04 compatible fork was created and maintained to enable modern toolchain support and streamlined Python packaging.
+Special thanks to the original DeepMind team for creating this excellent robotics control framework.

+**Fork Maintainer**: Contributors working on Ubuntu 24.04 compatibility and modern Python tooling support.

 ## License and Disclaimer